thephez/backup-readme/platform/markdown/reference-data-contracts.md

 ```

 # Documents
 The `documents` object defines each type of document required by the data contract.
 At a minimum, a document must consist of 1 or more properties.
 Documents may also define [indices](#document-indices) and a list of [required properties](#required-properties-optional).
+The `additionalProperties` properties keyword must be included as described in the [constraints](#additional-properties) section.

 The following example shows a minimal `documents` object defining a single document (`note`) that has one property (`message`).
 [block:code]